Arrangement of internal control system and risk management system

 - Status of initiatives relating to the preservation and management of information

 - The Company, pursuant to the Basic Policy on Information Management, has established and implements internal rules including the Information Management Basic Rules and the Information Security Manual in order to appropriately handle and protect information.
+In the fiscal year ended March 31, 2017, the Company conducted WBT on information security for all Group employees world-wide.

 - The Company, pursuant to laws and regulations and internal rules (Trade Secret Management Rules), appropriately manages the minutes and other related materials of the general meetings of shareholders, meetings of the Board of Directors and the Management Strategy Conference.